nuejs/www/blog/introducing-nuemark/index.md

-## Start building sites for content creators
+## Develop sites for content creators
 The primary purpose of a website is to present content.
 You want to raise awareness of your idea, generate sales, or just share information.
 The bottom line is that your website should be optimized for creating and managing content.

 Nuemark is a perfect choice for this purpose.
 After you have a proper design system in place, editors can create content that looks consistently great and fits your overall design.
 They can author new pages without ever leaving the content.

-! front page vs the content

-Nuemark offers the benefits of having all your website assets at hand, without the need for a large content-management system.
-It's an ideal choice for static site generators and flat-file systems.
+Nuemark is an ideal choice for static site generators and flat-file systems.

-## Try Nuemark now
+### Try now
 [Bun](//bun.sh) is the recommended engine for Nuemark:

 ``` sh<